NFL reduces testing for asymptomatic vaccinated players - WHIZ News

 “If guys make it back, that’s great,” said coach Kevin Stefanski, who also is sidelined after testing positive.
 “If they don’t, we’ll be just fine.”

-Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list on Saturday, clearing the way for him to play in game Monday night against Minnesota.
+Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list and announced their plan if their three coordinators are not cleared for Monday night’s game against the Minnesota Vikings after testing positive for the virus during the week.

-Goldman was placed on the list on Tuesday.
-The Bears had 12 players on it after activating him, including receiver Allen Robinson and safety Eddie Jackson.
+Pass game coordinator and quarterbacks coach John DeFilippo would fill in for Lazor.
+Longtime NFL defensive coordinator and former Cleveland Browns head coach Mike Pettine, in his first season as Chicago’s senior defensive assistant, would call the defense.
+And assistant special teams coach Brian Ginn would serve as special teams coordinator.

+The Dallas Cowboys placed defensive tackles Trysten Hill and Osa Odighizuwa on the list.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL